Bit-Quill/amazon-timestream-tools/integrations/influxdb_metrics_dashboard/README.md

 ## Getting started

-To deploy the InfluxDB Metrics Dashboard application, use the following CDK commands, and populate the all required context in the deploy command:
+To deploy the InfluxDB Metrics Dashboard application, use the following CDK commands, and populate all required context options in the deploy command:

 1. Provision AWS environment with the following command:
 ```shell